greenl8/Personal-Website-.NET/greenl8site/README.md

 This application is configured for deployment on **Render.com** with **Railway PostgreSQL**.

+Important: No secrets are committed to this repository.
+Configure all sensitive values via environment variables in your hosting provider.

 ### Quick Setup
 Run the setup script to generate secure credentials: